DevilBoy007/side-projects/bakr-backend-test-1/README.md

 	CREATE TABLE login(PRIMARY KEY email varchar(64) NOT NULL, password varchar(64) NOT NULL);

-To create a databse in your local directory, enter:
+To create a database in your local directory, enter:

 	sqlite3